bradfde/BRAD-LAB_Website/content/home/joining_lab.md

 <br/>
 <br/>

 {{% alert note %}}We WILL be reviewing graduate student applications for the 2020-21 cycle.
-Learn more about working in the BRAD-LAB-- including Dr. Bradford's mentoring--by reading the lab values on this page.
-Read about the University of Miami's Clinical Psychology program--including how to apply--[here](https://www.psy.miami.edu/graduate/clinical-program/).
+Learn more about working in the BRAD-LAB -- including Dr. Bradford's mentoring -- by reading the lab values on this page.
+Read about the University of Miami's Clinical Psychology program -- including how to apply -- [here](https://www.psy.miami.edu/graduate/clinical-program/).
 {{% /alert %}}